-The last few years have seen a growing trend of cultural business start-ups, globally.
+Recent years have seen a growing global trend of cultural business start-ups.
 A cultural business (events, arts, music, theatre, etc.) is significantly different from a commercial business for more than one reason.
-Cultural businesses are usually at an agency level with a limited number of people.
-They still have their founding member(s) actively involved in the day to day dealings of the business.
-Additionally, the success measures for these businesses rely heavily on social networking and strong interpersonal connections in addition to fiscal outcomes.
+Cultural businesses are usually run by a limited number of people.
+They still have their founding members actively involved in the day to day dealings of the business.
+Additionally, the success measures for these businesses rely heavily on social networking and strong interpersonal connections, in addition to fiscal outcomes.
 Constructing sturdy social ties lies at the very heart of a successful cultural venture.
 Maintaining healthy relations with competitors and building on personal networks directly helps a cultural business gather information and resources for mutual benefit.

-Due to the nuance of this business sector however, there is an absence of a guided direction as to how much networking actually helps the cultural business and to the extent to which a cultural entrepreneur’s reputation affects the business.
-The current paper explored this area, and reveals some interesting and constructive information.
+However, due to the limited market of this business sector, there is an absence of information as to how much networking actually helps the cultural business, and information on the extent to which a cultural entrepreneur’s reputation affects the business.
+The current paper (Konrad, 2013) explored this area, and reveals some interesting and constructive information.

-With the limited research available on cultural entrepreneurship, the current study has contributed in a large way by pointing out the importance of social networking and its limitations as well.
-Cultural entrepreneurs should focus on building social networks, as part of their business strategy that can assist in overcoming some of the common issues faced by cultural start-ups.
-However, they should remain conscious that in times of increased competition, alternatives to these social networks will need to be explored.
+With the limited research available on cultural entrepreneurship, the current study has contributed in a large way by pointing out the importance of social networking, as well as its limitations.
+Cultural entrepreneurs should focus on building social networks as part of their business strategy.
+This can assist in overcoming some of the common issues faced by cultural start-ups.
+However, they should remain conscious that in times of increased competition, they may need to explore alternatives to these social networks.

 Konrad, E. D. (2013).
 Cultural Entrepreneurship: The Impact of Social Networking on Success.
 Creativity and Innovation Management, 22(3), 307-319.